-Reader D suggests a thread about changing jobs and types of jobs — career transitions in general!…
+Reader D suggested a thread about changing jobs and types of jobs — career transitions in general!…

 I recently transitioned from a biglaw firm job into an in-house position, and have gotten loads of questions from people wondering how I did it.
 In my case, it was actually quite random and serendipitious, but I thought it might be cool to encourage readers to share their stories on how they made the transition from one type of work to another.
 From what little I know of you, it sounds like you made a career transition, and likely have tips/insights to share with readers.